mtekk/Breadcrumb-NavXT/readme.txt

 Breadcrumb NavXT distributes with translations for the following languages:

 * English - default -
+* Russian by Alexander Samsonov
+* German by Daniel Lang
+* French (France) by Emmanuel Beziat
+* Norwegian (Bokmål) by Jan Rosvoldsve
-* Spanish by Karin Sequen
+* Spanish (Spain) by Karin Sequen
+* Portuguese (Portugal) by Luís Rodrigues
+* Estonian by Martin Orn
+* Latvian by Martins Dzerve
 * Swedish by Patrik Spathon
-* Estonian by Martin Orn
 * Azerbaijani by Zaur Bayramov

+The following were not included, but are in the process of being updated:
+* Italian by Tamara Balestri
+* Malay by Ben Di
+* Hindi by Love Chandel

 The following translations are in need of a maintainer:

-* German originally maintained by Tom Klingenberg
-* French originally maintained by Laurent Grabielle
 * Dutch originally maintained by Stan Lenssen
-* Russian originally maintained by Yuri Gribov
-* Italian originally maintained by Luca Camellini
 * Japanese originally maintained by Kazuhiro Terada

 Don't see your language on the list?
 Stop by [Breadcrumb NavXT's translation project](http://translate.mtekk.us/projects/breadcrumb-navxt "Go to Breadcrumb NavXT's GlotPress based translation project").